-5.1.6.2 Inter-TSF basic TSF data consistency (FPT\TDC.1) (Labeled Security Mode only)
+7.1.6.2 Inter-TSF basic TSF data consistency (FPT TDC.1)

-- FPT\TDC.1.1 The TSF shall provide the capability to consistently interpret information in the RACF database and extended attributes of UNIX file system objects when shared between the TSF and another trusted IT product. - FPT\TDC.1.2 The TSF shall use the rules to interpret RACF profiles and authorizations and the rules to interpret extended attributes of UNIX file system objects when interpreting the TSF data from another trusted IT product.
+- FPT TDC.1.1 The TSF shall provide the capability to consistently interpret information in the RACF database and extended attributes of UNIX file system objects when shared between the TSF and another trusted IT product. - FPT_TDC.1.1 The TSF shall use the rules to interpret RACF profiles and authorizations and the rules to interpret extended attributes of UNIX file system objects when interpreting the TSF data from another trusted IT product.

-Application note:

-Inter-TSF data consistency shall ensure that access control information including security labels are consistently interpreted when this information is shared between different instantiations of the TOE or when UNIX file system objects with their extended attributes are exported from one system and imported into another system.
-In order to do this, at least the definition of the security labels between the systems involved have to be identical.
-In addition, the discretionary access control information either has to be identical (which requires that the same users, groups and user membership of groups are defined in the involved systems) or this information has to be updated accordingly by a system administrator before the UNIX file system object is made available to other user on the system importing the object.
+Application note: Inter-TSF data consistency shall ensure that access control information is consistently interpreted when this information is shared between different instantiations of the TOE or when UNIX file system objects with their extended attributes are exported from one system and imported into another system.
+The discretionary access control information either has to be identical (which requires that the same users, groups and user membership of groups are defined in the involved systems) or this information has to be updated accordingly by a system administrator before the UNIX file system object is made available to other user on the system importing the object.